-Copying a Search Criterion
+Copying a Search Criterion or Folder

-To copy a search criterion, select the criterion and click the 🗎 button on the tool bar.
-The New Criterion dialog opens.
-Enter the name of the new criterion in the text field and click OK.
+To copy a search criterion or folder, select as appropriate and then click Copy Criterion or Folder (1) on the toolbar.
+This opens the Copy Criterion or Folder dialog box.
+Type the name of the new criterion or folder in the text field and then click OK.

-Saving a Search Criterion
+Saving a Search Criterion or Folder

-To save a search criterion, select the criterion and click the 📕 button on the tool bar.
-The criterion is available to every project in the workspace.
+To save a search criterion or folder, select as appropriate and then click Save Criterion or Folder (b) on the toolbar.

+Note: The criterion or folder is available to every project in the workspace.

-Deleting a Search Criterion
+Deleting a Search Criterion or Folder

-To delete a search criterion, select the criterion and click the 🔀 button on the tool bar.
-You are prompted to confirm the deletion.
-Click OK.
+To delete a search criterion or folder, select as appropriate and then click Delete Criterion or Folder (\times) on the toolbar.
+You are prompted to confirm the deletion, click Yes to proceed with the deletion.

-Note: You cannot delete a predefined search criterion.
+Note: You cannot delete a predefined search criterion or folder.